In the immortal words of Pogo, “we have met the enemy, and he is us.”

 The long-held stereotype of IT portrays us as uncooperative, unable to integrate socially, always arguing over nits, and deeply, intractably immersed in our own tunnel vision and parochial perspective.

 Now a whole movement has arisen that unfortunately reinforces that negative perception of IT people, a movement that coalesces around the Twitter hashtag #NoEstimates (all movements need a Twitter hashtag now, it appears).
 It started with long screeds about how inaccurate estimates are for software development: they’re nothing more than guesses; “there is nothing about them that makes them necessary, or even beneficial to the actual creation of software”.
 They’re a “wasteful and deceptive practice“, lies, and needing them is even comparable to how heroin users need their heroin.
-You can’t predict the future, they insist.
+You can’t predict the future, these estimate detractors insist.
 The #NoEstimates rhetoric has become increasingly harsh, and replete with drastic imagery: estimates are a “game of fools“; an “inherited disease for the industry“; “we predict like gypsy ladies.”
 In what seems at times to be some kind of “top the previous hyperbole” competition, estimates have even been referred to as “management by violence”.

 This sort of overreaction, this IT resistance to estimates, isn’t really wholly new, of course.
 More than once, I’ve watched in horror as an IT person earnestly explained to a company’s senior management how predicting systems delivery is so very difficult and so very filled with uncertainty, justifying how (for example) they couldn’t possibly commit to having a system deployed in a particular quarter.
 One time, I witnessed the VP of Sales in particular having zero patience with that: “Hey, I get asked to set my sales quotas way in advance based on my best professional judgment; what makes you folks in IT think that you should be an exception?”
 Business runs on goals and commitments, and on the “best judgment” estimates that help create those goals and commitments.
 And everyone in the room seems to understand that, except IT.